 Explore this region's history through its rich historical treasures.
 Each site has its own unique stories to share.
 Delve into mountain history, the lives of regional literary figures, agricultural traditions, traditional music, and art and craft through the exhibits of the region's many museums and historic sites.
 Beyond the exhibits and working demonstrations, there are ongoing educational programs for visitors and many for children.

 Buncombe County's primary museum of general local history, the Swannanoa Valley Museum is located in the historic Black Mountain Firehouse, designed and built in 1921 by Richard Sharp Smith, supervising architect of the Biltmore Estate.
 The collection interprets the story of the settlement and development of Western North Carolina, as accessed by people arriving through the Swannanoa Valley.
-Open April—October, Tuesday-Friday, 10 a.m. to 5 p.m.; Saturday noon to 4 p.m.
-Closed on Sundays & Mondays.
-Admission $2.
-Members and students free.
+Open April—October, Tuesday-Saturday 10 a.m. to 5 p.m.; S Closed on Sundays & Mondays.
+Admission is free with donations kindly accepted.